 Finding Information on a Particular Test

-The first place to start is with one of several excellent testing references available at your local library.
-These references provide comprehensive, useful, and directive information on tests.
+The first place to start is with one of the excellent testing references available at your local library.
+These references provide comprehensive, useful and directive information on tests.
 They can also provide answers to a variety of questions, such as these: What tests are available for a specific purpose (e.g., clerical spatial relations)?
 Who publishes the test?
 How can I evaluate the test?
 How do I get more information on a specific test?

 Finding a Particular Type of Test

-Whether you are trying to locate tests that measure self-concept, or some other specific cognitive skill or personality trait, you should begin your search with one of the four test reference books identified above.
+Whether you are trying to locate tests that measure self-concept, or some other specific cognitive skill or personality trait, you should begin your search with one of the two test reference books identified above.
 If available, TIP may be your best choice, because it has the most entries per volume.
 Each of the references contains several indexes to aid in such a search.
 Subject and test title indexes may be most helpful.
 For example, suppose you are interested in measuring self-concept.
-Looking under 'personality tests' in the TIP subject index, you would quickly find three tests for self-concept.
+Looking under "personality tests" in the TIP subject index, you would quickly find three tests for self-concept.
 On further inspection, you would identify over a dozen additional tests that may be relevant, but are listed somewhere else in the nine-page index of personality tests.
 Yet a relatively quick search of a specific subject heading in the index can provide you with several useful leads.

 Once you have identified several tests that may be of interest, you would review the more detailed entries on each test to determine if they are useful for your intended purpose.
 Entries typically identify the age or school grade levels for which the test is appropriate, as well as any subtests.
 Of course, if you are searching for a very specialized test or measure, your search is not so simple.
 For example, if you are interested in measuring letter recognition or honesty, you may not locate any relevant tests through the subject index.
-In this case, your best option is to go to the MMY and use the 'score index,' which would identify tests measuring subareas (e.g., honesty, letter recognition).
+In this case, your best option is to go to the MMY and use the "score index," which would identify tests measuring subareas (e.g., honesty, letter recognition).